pmndrs/zustand/readme.md

   ...
 ```

-## Sick of reducers and changing nested state?
+## Sick of reducers and changing nested states?
 Use Immer!

 Reducing nested structures is tiresome.
 Have you tried [immer](https://github.com/mweststrate/immer)?